Global Foundry CokeMarket Research Report 2020-2026

 Foundry Coke is mainly used in blast furnace and used for copper, lead, zinc, titanium, antimony, mercury and other non-ferrous metal smelting blast furnace, reductant, play a thermite and stock column skeleton function.
 It is a source of heat and also helps maintain the required carbon content of the metal product.
 Foundry coke production requires lower temperatures and longer times than blast furnace coke.
 Foundry Coke has large block, low reactivity, low porosity, big shatter strength, low ash and sulfur content.

-This report contains market size and forecasts of Foundry Coke in Thailand, including the following market information:
+This report contains market size and forecasts of Foundry Coke in Vietnam, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Foundry Coke manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Foundry Coke production and consumption in Thailand
+This report also analyses and evaluates the COVID-19 impact on Foundry Coke production and consumption in Vietnam

 Total Market by Segment: